oprince/llm-d-benchmark/docs/RUN_BENCHMARK_AGAINST_EXISTING_DEPLOYMENT.md

 ## Why This Approach?

-### Full e2e Script (setup/e2e.sh)
+### No need for the full e2e Script (setup/e2e.sh)
-- Deploys entire infrastructure from scratch
+- It deploys the entire infrastructure from scratch
-- Downloads models - no need when running with a simulator
+- It downloads models - no need when running with a simulator

-### run_only.sh Script
+### Use the run_only.sh Script
 - Uses existing infrastructure
 - Skips deployment steps
 - Creates pod and profile